andreatta-ale/analixText/article/paper.md

 # Summary

 Generating, plotting, and analyzing signal data is time-consuming.
 In a context where the demand for rapid diagnostics is increasing, the assistance of intelligent processes that abstract a significant portion of the work is essential.
 Analix is a software that reads frequency data generated when magnetoelastic sensors are subjected to an environment containing an external agent (such as SARS-CoV-2).
-Magnetoelastic sensors have a fundamental vibration frequency, which decreases when their mass increases.
+Magnetoelastic sensors have a fundamental vibration frequency, which decreases as their mass increases.
 In controlled experiments, functionalized magnetoelastic sensors with an active surface were divided into test and control groups.
-The test sensors were exposed to a medium containing the virus, and their vibration frequency was collected using a network analyzer, as well as the result of collecting vibrations from the control sensors.
+The test sensors were exposed to a medium containing SARS-CoV-2 viruses, and their vibration frequency was collected using a network analyzer, as well as the result of collecting vibrations from the control sensors.
 The Analix software compared the results, proposing a safe and fast way to provide a diagnosis regarding the presence or absence of an external agent.
-Machine learning classifiers were used to generate a portable model applicable in different scenarios.
+A machine learning classifier was used to generate a portable model applicable in different scenarios.
 This work demonstrates the construction of the analysis routine to the final model.

 # Statement of need

 The primary objective of this project is to develop a software for analyzing data from magnetoelastic sensors, focusing on the efficient detection of pathogens.
 Utilizing advanced techniques such as statistical data analysis and machine learning algorithms, the software aims to provide a robust tool for the rapid and accurate identification of pathogenic agents, such as viruses and bacteria, which pose threats to public health.

-To achieve this overarching goal, the project sets specific targets that include evaluating data from functionalized magnetoelastic sensors to detect the presence of the SARS-CoV-2 virus; developing a predictive model based on the fitting of data curves from a network analyzer; and establishing a system capable of assessing with high precision the presence or absence of viruses, employing machine learning classifier algorithms into a Jupyter notebook.
+To achieve this overarching goal, the project sets specific targets that include:
+- evaluating data from functionalized magnetoelastic sensors to detect the presence of the SARS-CoV-2 virus;
+- developing a predictive model based on the fitting of data curves from a network analyzer;
+- establishing a system capable of assessing with high precision the presence or absence of viruses, employing a machine learning classifier algorithm into a Jupyter notebook.

 The relevance of this approach is evident when considering the backdrop of the pandemic scenario that developed between 2020 and 2022, which continues to manifest its effects today, in addition to the increase in dengue cases in Brazil.
 Such a context has demonstrated the need for tools that enable the rapid diagnosis of certain diseases, such as COVID-19 and other viral infections, to be obtained swiftly, with high detection efficiency and at a reduced cost.